-U.S. exports of consumer-oriented food products to Saudi Arabia increased approximately 11 percent in 2019 to a record high of \$588 million while retail sales of packaged food were estimated at approximately \$20 billion.
-Even though COVID-19 delayed some U.S. exports in 2020, Post anticipates a recovery in 2021 due in part to a growing population with more disposable income.
-U.S. food is generally viewed as a higher-quality product, and the United States is well-positioned to gain market share in traditional retail outlets and several new home delivery food buying apps.
+U.S. exports of consumer-oriented food products to Saudi Arabia decreased approximately five percent in 2020 to \$560 million compared to 2019 due mainly to disruptions of air cargo shipments to Saudi Arabia for several weeks following the outbreak of COVID-19.
+Total retail sales of packaged food in 2020 were estimated at approximately \$21 billion.
+Even though COVID-19 was blamed for a seven percent decrease in total U.S. agricultural exports in 2020 to \$1.23 billion, U.S. Customs data for January - March 2021 indicates a 23 percent increase in U.S. agricultural exports over the same period from last year.
+Post anticipates a significant increase in U.S. high-value food products to Saudi Arabia in 2021 due to expansion of the retail sector as well as a return to normal operations within the food service sector.
+U.S. food is generally viewed as a higher-quality product, and it is well-positioned to gain market share in traditional retail outlets as well as several new home delivery food buying apps.

-Market Fact Sheet: Saudi Arabia
+Market Fact Sheet: Saudi Arabia 2021